UN Sustainable Development Goals and Fine Jewelry

 The facets of diamonds can tell us a lot about when a diamond was cut.
 Today diamonds are cut with machines informed by math and science, whereas diamonds before the early 20th century were cut with eyes and hands.
 By simply looking at facets, many diamonds can be dated well before conflicts across seven African countries and now Russia.

-These materials have already incurred a cost in their environmental footprint as a primary commodity from a non-renewable + extractive industry.
+These materials have already incurred a cost in their environmental footprint as a primary commodity from a non-renewable and extractive industry.
 The older the jewelry and its gems, the better for its recycling and environmental value as it re-enters the trade.

 — Jay Moncada, Founder of Perpetuum Jewels